Yonsei-MILab/Biomedical-Image-Segmentation-via-CMM-Net/README.md

 # Our Submitted paper

-The paper entitled: "Recurrent Multi-Scale Pyramid Pooling Feature Fusion for Efficient Biomedical Image Segmentation" was submitted to a peer-reviewed journal.
+The paper entitled: "CMM-Net: Contextual Multi-Scale Multi-Level Network for Efficient Biomedical Image Segmentation" was submitted to a peer-reviewed journal.

 When using our code for research publications, please cite our paper.